leorodve/AVO/README.md

 Program still under development.

-Calculates and display Intercept and Gradient attributes given CMP gathers and a Velocity field file (ASCII).
+Calculates and display Intercept, Gradient, Pseudo Poisson and Fluid Factor attributes given CMP gathers and a Velocity field file (ASCII).
 More attributes to be added in the future.

 This program was tested using a seismic section containing multiple reflectors, one of which experience a decrease of its amplitude with the offset.